 “Paul, this is stupid.
 Randall’s a total douche,” Stella focused her beautiful, green eyes into Paul’s as she spoke.

 “He wants to fight and you know it,” she continued, “I wouldn’t mind if he got beat up, and I’m sure you could do it, but it’s just not worth it and you’d only be doing what he wants.
 For all you know, that sick fuck likes getting the shit beat out of him.
 Let him whine; if he touches you again, file assault charges.”

 Paul blinked at her; he imagined that he had been anesthetized from the waist down and that Stella was castrating him with a pair of library scissors as they talked.

-“If Max wants me not to fight Randall, he made a big fucking mistake by bring her into this,” Paul said to himself.
+“If Max wants me not to fight Randall, he made a big fucking mistake by bring Stella into this,” Paul thought.

 Stella kept talking, “And, look, it’s also not worth it because, honestly, I’m not worth it.
 I’m complimented that you think I’m cute, but I’m not interested in you in that way.
 You’re a really nice, sweet, attractive guy, but I’m interested in someone else honestly.”

 “Big fucking mistake,” Paul repeated to himself silently.

 He couldn’t help but imagine Max and Andre laughing at him, even as they sat quietly, still, like fixtures of the building.